 Mace working in partnership with Network Rail & Atkins

 The original building was Victorian and there have been ongoing changes since then, including a major “brutalist” renovation in the 1960s.
 This meant that there were many different kinds of surface to fix the new cladding onto, as well as other features of a modern railway station to work around, as Nathan Barnes of Mace explained: “There are a considerable amount of sensors and equipment mounted to the walls together with rainwater pipes running down columns requiring access panels.
 In addition to this finding signage and louvres required careful coordination.
 There’s a myriad of things you have to consider!”

 Initially Network Rail wanted to use a glass cladding system on the platforms, but the project partners realised that it would have been difficult and expensive to make a glass system fit around the intricate design features on the platform walls.

-The cladding subcontractor Simco suggested the Taylor Maxwell (TM) genius metal façade system, because its flexibility makes it ideally suited to complex designs.
+The cladding subcontractor Simco suggested the Taylor Maxwell metal facade system, because its flexibility makes it ideally suited to complex designs.

 “With many other systems, you have to order a month ahead, then it comes on to site and they either fit or they don’t - you can’t reshape them.”

 “The metal cladding system is very adaptable, and there is a very fast turn-around for deliveries from Taylor Maxwell."